Malindo Air – is it really Business Class or just Premium Economy?

-Last week, my wife Mrs Champagne Mile (founder of TCM) sent myself and two mates off to Bali by organising all the flights and accomodation for us.
+Last week, my wife Mrs Champagne Mile (founder of TCM) sent myself and two mates off to Bali by organising all the flights and accommodation for us.
 Having never been, I was curious to see what pulls so many tourists to the island and why we Australians end up being headlines while avoiding becoming one ourselves.

 Having snared a last minute Business Class flight on the return, I knew I’d have to write a review and make do with my iPhone for the pictures.
 Read on for my Malindo Air Business Class experience.